Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 *Figure: Prediction vs Actual*

-Knowing the reliance of our model on credit scores, we tried to initiate increasing loan applicant income, co applicant income and other variable  with a bad credit score to see if the effect of credit score could be offset by other highly positive variables and the response is no. Credit score is a  stronger determinant than we could think in this analysis
+Knowing the reliance of our model on credit scores, we tried to initiate an increasing loan applicant income, co applicant income and other variable  with a bad credit score to see if the effect of bad credit score could be offset by other highly positive variables  and the response is no. Credit score is a  stronger determinant than we had imagined  in this analysis.
+Trying to offset the impact of  a negative credit score is challenging.

 # Production Guidelines
 Steps: